vapor/docs/4.0/docs/content/custom.md

 ## Custom Coders

-Application's and third-party packages can add support for media types that Vapor does not support by default by creating custom coders.
+Applications and third-party packages can add support for media types that Vapor does not support by default by creating custom coders.

 ### Content